AmibeSkyfy16/EnderBackpack/README.md

 As the player spends more time on the server, the backpack will grow.
 The default configuration is as follows:

+  0 hours / 1*9 slots   when the player has played 0 hours on the server

   2 hours / 2*9 slots   when the player has played 2 hours on the server

   3 hours / 3*9 slots   when the player has played 3 hours on the server